-If you are required to file 250 or more Forms W-2, see Magnetic media reporting below.
+If you are required to file 250 or more Forms W-2, see Magnetic media/electronic reporting below.

 Who must file Form W-3.
-Anyone required to file Form W-2 must file Form W-3, Transmittal of Wage and Tax Statements, with Copy A of Forms W-2.
+Anyone required to file Form W-2 must file Form W-3 to transmit Copy A of Forms W-2.
 Make a copy of Form W-3 and keep it with Copy D (For Employer) of Forms W-2 for your records.
-Be sure to use Form W-3 for the correct year.
+Be sure to use Form W-3 for the